timraez/interpretable-fair-profiling/README.md

 # Transparent and Fair Profiling in Employment Services: Evidence from Switzerland

-This is the code for the paper "Transparent and Fair Profiling in Employment Services: Evidence from Switzerland" by Tim Räz.
+This is the code for the paper ["Transparent and Fair Profiling in Employment Services: Evidence from Switzerland"](http://arxiv.org/abs/2509.11847) by Tim Räz.
 It provides a proof-of-concept that interpretable and fair statistical profiling of long-term unemployment is feasible.
 It employs real administrative data from Switzerland.

+Note that the data used in this project is not publicly available due to privacy restrictions; see the paper for instructions of how to obtain the data.

 Two interpretable models (logistic regression, explainable boosting machines) as well as three black-box models (random forest, gradient boosting, extreme gradient boosting) are fit and evaluated.
 EBM is only slightly worse than GB and XGB, but globally interpretable.
 Fairness mitigation is also performed.
-Note that the data used in this project is not publicly available due to privacy restrictions; see the paper for instructions of how to obtain the data.

 To replicate findings, run the five Jupyter notebooks as needed: